Skip to main content

 true if @group_name is a part of @self, false otherwise.

-pub fn load_from_bytes( &self, bytes: &Bytes, flags: KeyFileFlags ) -> Result<(), Error>
+pub fn load_from_bytes( &self, bytes: &Bytes, flags: KeyFileFlags, ) -> Result<(), Error>

-Loads a key file from the data in @bytes into an empty #GKeyFile structure.
-If the object cannot be created then error is set to a #GKeyFileError.
+Loads a key file from the data in @bytes into an empty KeyFile structure.

 §bytes

-a #GBytes
+a Bytes

 §flags

-flags from #GKeyFileFlags
+flags from KeyFileFlags

 §Returns